Yunus-S-Aytekin/Number-of-Tourists-in-Four-Aegean-Cities/README.md

 ### About The Image:

 - This Image shows the change in the number of tourists in the Aegean Region.
-These data were taken from TÜİK(Turkish Statistical Institute).
 - The graph compares the popularity of 4 Aegean cities in terms of the number of tourists.
 - The plots indicate the change in the number of tourists per year from 1995 to 2022.
 This allows us to compare which city is more popular than the others.